The new Craggy Track is a project that has divided Hawke’s Bay with heartfelt reactions from a broad cross section of people throughout the community.

 The Te Mata Park Trust have been following the debate with interest and concern.
 The Trustees believe that now is an appropriate time to move forward to a favourable outcome.

-“Whilst a solution is not yet decided for the future of the Craggy Range Track, we believe that this controversial project should be the catalyst for positive ‘big picture’ discussions on how the land around Te Mata Peak should be best managed, and where necessary, protected.
+“We believe that this controversial project should be the catalyst for positive ‘big picture’ discussions on how the land around Te Mata Peak should be best managed, and where necessary, protected.
 This is a conversation that Te Mata Park Trust would like to be involved in,” adds Mr. Devonshire.

 “As guardians of Te Mata Park, the Trustees wish to see the best possible outcome that aligns with the our strategic goals – protecting the land for future generations, facilitating public access, managing the growth of Park Users, and maintaining the delicate balance between conservation and development.”